fffelix-jan/ScreenBlindfold/README.md

 - Protecting personal privacy by preventing others from taking screenshots or recording your screen without your permission
 - Helping to maintain compliance with data privacy regulations by preventing unauthorized capturing of sensitive information on screen.

-The program is compatible with 10, 11 and newer.
+The program is compatible with Windows 10, 11 and newer.
 Work to support Windows XP, Vista, 7, and 8 is in progress.

 # [Download Now](https://github.com/fffelix-jan/ScreenBlindfold/releases/download/v1.0.0/ScreenBlindfold.exe)